-3.1 The Assembly is invited to note the information provided in this paper, and consider participating in, or observing, the 2014 Mini-Global Demonstration.
+3.1 The meeting is invited to note the information provided in this Information Paper, and consider participating in, or observing, the 2014 Mini-Global Demonstration.
+For further information on this initiative or how to participate, contact Ian Ross, FAA NextGen Office - International Programs, at ian.ross@faa.gov.